-These Early Bronze age strata represent the earliest occupation of Hazor, consequently they reveal the original profile of the site.
-No data is available with regard to the western slope of the site, since no excavations were carried out in this part of the site, were the Iron Age strata are the only ones still visible.
-The remnants uncovered in Area A demonstrate that the eastern slope was rather moderate: whereas the floor level of Early Bronze age Loc.
-675 located in the western, higher, part of the slope is 226.35, that of the Loc.
-80058, located some 50 meters down the slope is 224.01, that is 2.34 meters lower.
-In contrast – the northern and western slopes of the site are rather steep: A difference of 1 meter in height over a distance of some 25-30 meters in area L, and a 5 meter difference in height over a distance of YYY meters in Area M.
+These Early Bronze Age strata represent the earliest occupation of Hazor and thus the original profile of the site.
+No data is available on the western slope of the site since no excavations were carried out in this area, where only the Iron Age strata are still visible.
+The remnants uncovered in Area A reveal that the eastern slope was fairly gradual, whereas the floor level of Early Bronze Age Loc.
+675, which lies on the western, higher part of the slope, is 226.35, and that of Loc.
+80058, which lies some 50 meters down the slope, is 224.01, that is, 2.34 meters lower.
+By contrast, the northern and western slopes of the site are rather steep; there is a difference of 1 meter in height over a distance of some 25-30 meters in area L, and a 5-meter difference in height over a distance of about 35 meters in Area M.